 - Dry mouth

-Aside from these common symptoms, there are other, dangerous signs that indicate a person is not only addicted to snorting Hydrocodone but now requires immediate consultation from the doctor.
+Aside from these common symptoms, other, dangerous signs indicate a person is not only addicted to snorting Hydrocodone but now requires immediate consultation from the doctor.

 Dangerous Signs of Hydrocodone Abuse